 Focus on positive behaviour by asking teachers to spend some time with their class this week talking about and celebrating the positive choices the children have made.
 This could be helping a friend with their work, opening the door for an adult or sharing with others.

 Teachers could devote five minutes each day to ask the children to write words and phrases on the whiteboard of the choices they are most proud of.
-Or get them to create a poster on Friday afternoons to highlight the positivity they have witnessed around school during the week.
+Or get them to create a poster on Friday afternoons to highlight their positivity around the school during the week.

-The aim is to encourage and motivate children to make good choices in the classroom and out in the playground.
+The aim is to encourage and motivate children to make good choices in the classroom and the playground.

 Order a copy of ‘A School Without Sanctions’